 • Assisting with maintenance and other group activities.

 • Planning and helping with animal enrichment (walks, treats, toys etc…)

 What are the working hours?

 We usually start early in the mornings and finish in the late afternoons.
 Each morning, after a light breakfast, you will meet with your co-ordinator and the tasks for the day will be allocated to you.
 Your daily hours and break times will be discussed at the morning meeting.
-Our working hours are long and you need to be flexible to accommodate the unexpected things that happen when working so closely with wild animals.
-All volunteers will have the option to take 2 days off per week to explore all that Cape Town and the surrounding area has to offer.
-For working holiday makers, you are welcome to have additional time off should you wish.
+Our working hours are long, and you need to be flexible to accommodate the unexpected things.
+All volunteers will have the option to take two days off per week to explore all that Cape Town has to offer.
+For working holiday volunteers, you are welcome to have additional time off – should you wish.

 Any extra activities must be arranged prior to your day off.
 All activities and transport fees are at your own expense.